 - Clove.
 Clove extract and clove oil have studies showing they stop fungus.7 This essential oil is also beneficial for the immune system.

 How to Use Essential Oils

-The most common way to use essential oil is diffusion.
+The most common way to use an essential oil is diffusion.
 Using a specialized diffuser or reed diffuser you can add essential oils to your environment.
 Diffusing these scents cleanses and purifies the air and may kill mold spores that are present.
 And your house or office will smell amazing.
-A great combination is cinnamon and clove.
+A great combination is a cinnamon and clove.
 It produces a warm, comforting aroma that we wall want in our homes.

 Feeling a little blue, try diffusing some citrus oils.
 They can be mood uplifting for both the mind and body.
 Lime even has some special benefits.
-It has actually been shown to help with cardiovascular disease.8 Grapefruit, lemon, and other citrus can help detoxify the home and body.9
+It has actually been shown to help with cardiovascular disease.8 Grapefruit, lemon, and another citrus can help detoxify the home and body.9